dgoldman30/Dungeon_Crawler/doc/use-cases/fight-enemy.md

 # Stakeholders and interest
 User wants to be able to attack enemy
 # Preconditions
-User must move and tap on enemy
+- User must move and tap on enemy
+- User must have found enemy in the dungeon

 # Postconditions
 User attacks enemy and inflicts a specific amount of damage.